Fluffisaurus/player-performance-projection/report.md

 ## Limitations

-initial question to answer: wanted to know curry's performance against other teams given the people guarding him

-trouble along the way

-- had trouble finding data for his matchup against opponents
-- thought [nba_api](https://github.com/swar/nba_api) was promising since it had offered play-by-play stats
+Our initial question was to answer Curry's performance against other teams given a certain matchup.
+Though, we had some difficulties finding his performances for his matchup against opponents.
+We discovered [nba_api](https://github.com/swar/nba_api) and thought we could utilize their api and it had provided play-by-play stats.

   - was under documented
   - connections would time out frequently regardless of size of request
   - found it to be very unreliable